TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex01_CustomPooling.md

 ![image](https://github.com/TrivialInteractive/Ultimate-Replay-3.0-Samples/blob/412eb63535a5050786156061101c9a54c632f72b/Images/CodeExamples/ReplayLifecycleProviderAssignProviderSettings.png)

-Now when you run the game using the replay prefabs feature, you will see that our custom pooling implementation is no used for the assigned replay object.
-You can repeat steps 1-4 for any other replay prefabs that you would also like to pool.
+Now when you run the game using the replay prefabs feature, you will see that our custom pooling implementation is now used for the assigned replay object.
+You can repeat steps 1-4 for any other replay prefabs that you would also like to pool using the same lifecycle provider implementation.